adhamhaddad/WhatsApp-Web/README.md

 2. Create a branch for your feature or bug fix.
 3. Make your changes and commit them.
 4. Push your changes to your fork.
-5. Submit a pull request to this repository.
+5. Submit a pull request to this repository..

 ## License